Board of Directors

-Mr. Waluk, a Newport native, was elected to the Newport City Council in 2001 when, at age 24, he became the youngest person ever to serve on the Council.
-He was sworn in as Mayor of Newport, R.I. in January 2007.
-He is presently the research and policy analyst for the Minority office in the R.I.
-House of Representatives.
+Mr. Waluk, a Newport native, was first appointed to the Rhode Island Turnpike and Bridge Authority’s board in 2005, assuming the role of Chairman in 2014.
+He is employed as the Administrator of the Rhode Island District Court.
+Having been elected to the Newport City Council in 2001 when, at age 24, he became the youngest person ever to serve on the Council.
+He was sworn in as Mayor of Newport in January 2007 when he became the youngest Mayor in Newport’s history at the age of 29.

-A 1999 graduate of Merrimack College, he attends St. Augustin’s Church and is a member of the Newport Knights of Columbus.
-In addition to serving on the R.I.T.B.A.
-Board, Mr. Waluk also serves on the boards of the Newport Lions Club and the Edward King House Senior Center.
-He is a past board member of the Fort Adams Foundation, East Bay Habitat for Humanity, and the Newport Zoning Board of Review.
+A 1999 graduate of Merrimack College, he attends St. Augustin’s Church and is a member of the Ancient Order of Hibernians and Newport Knights of Columbus.
+In addition to serving on the RITBA Board, Mr. Waluk also serves on the Board of Directors of the Newport Public Library and is a past board member of the Fort Adams Foundation, East Bay Habitat for Humanity, Newport Lions Club, Edward King House Senior Center and the Newport Zoning Board of Review.

-Mr. Waluk was appointed to the R.I.T.B.A.
-Board by Gov. Donald Carcieri, and his present term expires on April 1, 2017.
+Mr. Waluk was appointed to the RITBA Board by Gov. Donald Carcieri, and his present term expires on April 1, 2021.

-Mr. Humphrey was appointed to the RITBA Board by Gov. Lincoln Chafee and his present term expires on April 1, 2018.
+Mrs. Morse was appointed to the RITBA Board by Governor Raimondo, and her present term expires on April 1, 2023.

 Peter Alviti, Jr. joined RIDOT as its Director-Designee in 2015, serving as chief steward of the state’s $400 million surface transportation program.